Fengyou essence

-Fengyou Essence (风油精 (風油精, Fēngyóu jīng)), also named Medicated Oil, is a type of Chinese patent medicine, usually in the form of a liniment or oily liquid with a light green color.
-It is derived from countries in Southeast Asia where the weather is warm and wet with the prevalence of mosquitoes because it serves a great deal in relieving itchiness.
-In China, it is sometimes called "panacea oil" as it is believed to alleviate the symptoms of many diseases ranging from coughing and rhinitis to the cold and flu.
+Fengyou essence (风油精 (風油精, Fēngyóu jīng)) is a type of topical Chinese patent medicine, usually in the form of a liniment or oily liquid with a light green color.
+Its origins are claimed to be in Southeast Asia, and it is said to relieve the symptoms of various conditions, including mosquito bites, coughing, motion sickness, etc.

 Ingredients

-According to China's Food and Medicine Administration, Fengyou Essence ingredients include liquid paraffin, chlorophyll, menthol, methyl salicylate (wintergreen oil), camphor, eucalyptus oil, and eugenol.
+According to China's food and medicine administration, Fengyou essence include liquid paraffin, chlorophyll, menthol, methyl salicylate, camphor, eucalyptus oil, and eugenol.